-- 14.4.1 Regional Anti-Doping Organizations shall promote Education as per Code Article 21.4.7. - 14.4.2 Regional Anti-Doping Organizations shall support their member countries to develop Education Programs and deliver their Education Plans.
-Regional Anti-Doping Organizations shall make this information available for all. - 14.4.3 Regional Anti-Doping Organizations should be a knowledge center for Education in their region whereby they collect all relevant content and material related to National Anti-Doping Organization Education Activities and make this available for all. - 14.4.4 Regional Anti-Doping Organizations shall work with National Anti-Doping Organizations, governments and National Olympic Committees (or, as applicable, the National Paralympic Committee) within their regions to provide support for the coordination and delivery of Education Activities.
+- 15.4.1 14.4.1 Regional Anti-Doping Organizations shall promote Education as per Code Article 21.4.7. - 15.4.2 Regional Anti-Doping Organizations shall support their member countries to develop Education Programs and deliver their Education Plans.
+Regional Anti-Doping Organizations shall make this information available for all. - 14.4.3 Regional Anti-Doping Organizations should be a knowledge center for Education in their region whereby they collect all relevant content and material related to National Anti-Doping Organization Education Activities and make this available for all. - 14.4.4 Regional Anti-Doping Organizations shall work with National Anti-Doping Organizations, governments and National Olympic Committees (or, as applicable, the National Paralympic Committee) within their regions to provide support for the coordination and delivery of Education Activities. - 15.4.3 Regional Anti-Doping Organizations should support their members in planning, implementing and evaluating their Education Activities Programs as per Code Article 21.4.7. - 15.4.4 Regional Anti-Doping Organizations should be knowledgeable of and signpost available Education resources to members in their region.

-14.5 World Anti-Doping Agency (WADA)
+15.5 14.5 World Anti-Doping Agency (WADA)

-14.5.1 WADA shall support its stakeholders to develop and deliver effective Education Programs in line with the International Standard for Education.
+15.5.1 14.5.1 WADA shall support its stakeholders to develop and deliver effective Education Programs in line with the Code and International Standard for Education.

-[Comment to Article 14.5.1: WADA will support stakeholders through the Code Implementation Support Program and the Global Learning and Development Framework as examples.]

-- 14.5.2 WADA shall provide Education materials for use by Signatories or to be used by any other Person directly. - 14.5.3 WADA shall be responsible for ensuring compliance with the International Standard for Education and the Code through the Code Compliance process and in line with the International Standard for Code Compliance by Signatories. - 14.5.4 WADA shall provide Guidelines for Education, templates and training for Signatories to use to support the development of their Education Programs. - 14.5.5 WADA, in support of Code Article 25.1.1, shall convene Signatories and wider stakeholders periodically, to advance Education policy and practice in line with emerging trends, research, data and insight to ensure Education remains effective and beneficial for Athletes, Athlete Support Personnel and others. - 14.5.6 WADA shall use any available Education-related data to monitor globally the Education reach and efforts of the anti-doping system.
+- [Comment to Article 14.5.1: WADA will support stakeholders through the Code Implementation Support Program and the Global Learning and Development Framework as examples.] - 15.5.2 14.5.2 WADA shall provide Education materials for use by Signatories or to be used by any other Person directly. - 15.5.3 44.5.3 WADA shall be responsible for ensuring compliance with the International Standard for Education and the Code through the Code Compliance process and in line with the International Standard for Code Compliance by Signatories. - 15.5.4 14.5.4 WADA shall provide Guidelines for Education, templates and training for Signatories to use to support the development of their Education Programs. - 15.5.5 14.5.5 WADA, in support of Code Article 25.1.1, shall convene Signatories and wider stakeholders periodically, to advance Education policy and practice in line with emerging trends, research, data and insight to ensure Education remains effective and beneficial for Athletes, Athlete Support Personnel and othersother Persons. - 15.5.6 14.5.6 WADA shall use any available Education-related data to monitor globally the Education reach and efforts of the anti-doping systemcommunity.

-[Comment to Article 14.5.6: Education-related data is available from a variety of sources including but not limited to; compliance data, research data, Education data from ADEL.]
+[Comment to Article 14.5.6: Education-related data is available from a variety of sources including but not limited to; compliance data, research data, Education data from held in ADEL.]